๐ŸงฌAP Biology

 • Helicase breaks hydrogen bonds between complementary base pairs, separating the two strands at the replication fork

-Topoisomerase Action to Relieve Supercoiling
+Topoisomerase Relieves Supercoiling

-Compare: Helicase vs. Topoisomerase—both address structural problems of the double helix, but helicase separates strands while topoisomerase relieves tension from unwinding.
+Compare: Helicase vs. Topoisomerase: both address structural problems of the double helix, but helicase separates strands while topoisomerase relieves tension from unwinding.
 If an FRQ asks about "problems that arise during replication," these two enzymes solve different mechanical challenges.

 Priming: Getting Synthesis Started

-DNA polymerase cannot start synthesis from scratch—it can only add nucleotides to an existing strand.
-This limitation explains why primase is essential: it creates the 33' hydroxyl group that polymerase needs.
+DNA polymerase cannot start synthesis from scratch.
+It can only add nucleotides to an existing 3โ€ฒ3'-OH group.
+This limitation is why primase is essential: it builds the short starter strand that polymerase needs.

 Primer Synthesis by Primase

-• Provides the 33'-OH group that DNA polymerase III requires to begin adding nucleotides
+• Provides the free 3โ€ฒ3'-OH group that DNA polymerase III requires to begin adding deoxyribonucleotides

 Elongation: Building the New Strands

 This is where the actual copying happens, but the antiparallel nature of DNA creates a fundamental asymmetry.
-DNA polymerase can only synthesize in the 535' \rightarrow 3' direction, which means the two strands must be replicated differently.
+DNA polymerase can only synthesize in the 5โ€ฒโ†’3โ€ฒ5' \rightarrow 3' direction, which means the two template strands cannot both be read the same way relative to the moving fork.

 Leading Strand Synthesis by DNA Polymerase III

-• Continuous synthesis occurs because the leading strand runs 353' \rightarrow 5', allowing polymerase to follow the replication fork
+• Continuous synthesis occurs because the leading strand's template runs 3โ€ฒโ†’5โ€ฒ3' \rightarrow 5', so polymerase builds the new strand 5โ€ฒโ†’3โ€ฒ5' \rightarrow 3' in the same direction the fork is moving

 Lagging Strand Synthesis and Okazaki Fragments

-• Discontinuous synthesis is required because the lagging strand runs 535' \rightarrow 3', pointing away from the fork
+• Discontinuous synthesis is required because the lagging strand's template runs 5โ€ฒโ†’3โ€ฒ5' \rightarrow 3', meaning polymerase must build the new strand 5โ€ฒโ†’3โ€ฒ5' \rightarrow 3' away from the fork

-• Okazaki fragments are short DNA segments (100-200 nucleotides in eukaryotes) each initiated by a separate RNA primer
+• Okazaki fragments are short DNA segments (1,000-2,000 nucleotides in prokaryotes; 100-200 in eukaryotes), each initiated by a separate RNA primer

-Compare: Leading strand vs. Lagging strand—both are synthesized 535' \rightarrow 3' by the same enzyme, but the leading strand is continuous while the lagging strand is discontinuous.
-This difference stems entirely from DNA's antiparallel structure—a concept that appears frequently on AP exams.
+Compare: Leading strand vs. Lagging strand: both new strands are synthesized 5โ€ฒโ†’3โ€ฒ5' \rightarrow 3' by the same enzyme (DNA Pol III), but the leading strand is continuous while the lagging strand is discontinuous.
+This difference stems entirely from DNA's antiparallel structure combined with polymerase's one-way directionality.
+Expect this concept on the AP exam.

 Maturation: Completing the Daughter Strands

 After synthesis, the new strands contain RNA primers and gaps that must be processed.
-These steps convert a patchwork of fragments into continuous, all-DNA strands.
+These steps convert a patchwork of RNA-primed fragments into continuous, all-DNA strands.

-Gap Filling by DNA Polymerase I
+Removal of RNA Primers and Gap Filling by DNA Polymerase I

 Nick Sealing by DNA Ligase